somebody4545/DCR/README.md

 A jerryrigged software-based Dynamic Contrast Ratio implementation for old monitors that don't support it

 ## Prerequisites
-Python 3.9 (should work on older versions)
+- Python 3.9 (should work on older versions)
+- Works best on Windows
 ### Packages
 ```
 pip install numpy